top of page

 If you believe your dog could become your service dog, there are a few things you should consider.
 It takes a certain temperament for a dog to be comfortable in public.

-Training is $65.00 per session or free if you're a Veteran or Active Duty.
-This is 1/3 of the cost.
+Training is $85.00 per session or free if you're a Veteran or Active Duty.
+This is 1/2 of the cost.
+As a struggling non-profit, we appreciate any donations made above our session fees.
 Our veteran and active duty clients have given so much to our country, therefore we do not charge them for training.
 Sponsors and donors offset costs for all training.
 Sponsorships for a service dog team are $10,000 - this covers the total cost of training a service dog.
 Additionally, a one time $15.00 fee will be charged for a background check, regardless of status.

 Here is a checklist to help you decide if your dog would excel and be happy as a service dog.